 = 0.10 m.

-Since length of lever arm is the distance from the mid-point, about which balanced Force applied = 20 N
+Since the length of the lever arm is the distance from the mid-point, about which balanced Force applied = 20 N

 Clockwise moment = lever arm x force applied